MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-container-apps-v1.md

 **`acrPassword`** - **Azure Container Registry password**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The password used to authenticate push requests to the provided Azure Container Registry.
+The password used to authenticate push requests to the provided Azure Contrainer Registry.
 If not provided, an access token will be generated via 'az acr login' and provided to 'docker login' to authenticate the requests.
 <!-- :::editable-content-end::: -->
 <br>